anthonymo/ScTool_Wpf/README.md

 ![](image/pic2.png)
 We develop a sample.

-We wil eventually develop a complete web development tools.
+We will eventually develop a complete web development tools.

 2. Smart Contract debugging tool

 Another function is to check the detail of teh invoked transaction.
 ![](image/pic3.png)

 The diagram show that we send a transaction.

 ![](image/pic4.png)

 We can check the execution details by entering the transaction txid.